 International process - Danish

 The concept has been developed in recent ten years, and Denmark has been globally leading in the development via prototype tests and input for standardisation and regulation in international organisations such as the IMO and IALA.
-The Danish Maritime Authority has a Danish e-Navigation strategy in the area with the aim of creating both safety at sea and increased efficiency in the maritime transport sector and growth in the maritime industries through public/private innovation work.

 e-Navigation Underway - annual conference taking the pulse of developments